aruidev/md-juice/readme.md

 ### Tailwind compatibility

-* Works side by side; md-juice only styles descendants of `.markdown-body` inside a `.md-juice` scope.
+Works side by side; MD-Juice only styles descendants of `.markdown-body` inside a `.md-juice` scope.
-* Load order: include **after** Tailwind if you want md-juice to win on Markdown.
+Load order: include **after** Tailwind if you want MD-Juice to win on Markdown.

 ### Syntax highlighting